ashih2018/ATM/phase1/ATM_0354/README.txt

 - In order to create an account, a user must go to view accounts to request to create an account.
 - When a user is created, they are automatically set up with a chequing account.
 - All storable information in the ATM is stored under Files.
+- Only the Bank Manager can shut off the ATM, and thus end the program; The user can only choose to log off from their account.

 Bank Manager Actions:
 - create users: Creates a new user with a unique username and password